gslaller/cf-calls/README.md

 > Next steps:
 >
+> - [ ] Refactor so a single RTCPeerConnection suffices
+> - [ ] A smooth closing of the connection
+> - [ ] A user authentication logic, just a simple http-only cookie
 > - [ ] A client can receive a set of tracks from a different session
 > - [ ] Multiple clients in a room/conference logic